 A strong business reason for the entry-level Land Rover is the expansion of the mid-size SUV market in Europe.
 Currently, more than 500,000 units are sold in the mid-size SUV segment.
 Moreover, as the USA and China are embracing smaller SUVs increasingly, Land Rover feels this product would also have a global appeal.
 The JLR factory should make anywhere between 50,000 – 100,000 units of this SUV per year initially.

 What will power the Land Rover L860?

-Autocar reports that the low-cost Land Rover will be manufactured at its new plant in Slovakia (and not India) where labour is cheaper than in the UK and part suppliers are within the vicinity.
+Autocar reported that the low-cost Land Rover will be manufactured at its new plant in Slovakia (and not India) where labour is cheaper than in the UK and part suppliers are within the vicinity.
 The model will have a 1.5-litre three-cylinder turbocharged Ingenium engine with an assist from a motor and battery pack.
-The plug-in hybrid is seen as a way to offset the higher emissions of Land Rover’s bigger SUVs, while the three-cylinder engine and the lack of 4WD variants would not undermine sales of the Discovery Sport perched just above it.
+Plug-in hybrid technology is seen as a way to offset the higher emissions of Land Rover’s bigger SUVs, while the three-cylinder engine and the lack of 4WD variants would not undermine sales of the Discovery Sport perched just above it.

 Will the Land Rover L860 come to India?

 In 2016 Land Rover was considering India as a manufacturing base for the L860, but the Brexit vote and the expectation of trade protectionism by the incoming President of the USA changed plans.